pluralsight/guides/in-review/ruby-ruby-on-rails/playing-with-rspec-from-irb/article.md

-This is a quick guide showing you necessary steps you should take to make `rspec` work on `irb`
+This is a quick guide showing you necessary steps you should take to make `rspec` work on `irb`.

-Lets start by loading rspec core and expectations
+Lets start by loading rspec core and expectations.

 ```
 require 'rspec/core' # this is what really runs your tests
 require 'rspec/expectations' # readable syntax for checking properties of your code
 ```

-We then include the matchers modules
+We then include the matchers modules.

 ```
 include RSpec::Matchers # rspec will NOT automatically include this for you if you are using irb